All-in-one PC reviews: Features explained

 - Features: Dual core, smaller cache, no hyper-threading

-- Applications: Basic web browsing, word processing and email, less demanding games and entertainment applications
+- Applications: Basic web browsing, creating documents and email, less demanding games and entertainment applications

 Intel Core i3

 - Applications: All programs, though not as fast as Core i5 and Core i7 for video editing, graphics or 3D games

 - Features: Dual core and quad core with hyper-threading, Intel Turbo Boost technology for higher speeds

 - Features: Dual core and six core with hyper-threading.
 Intel Turbo Boost technology for higher speeds

 - Applications: All programs and optimal performance across the board